 Dancing Dolphins is an eight-bedroom, eight-and-a-half-bath, third row, channel front house located 2.9 miles south of Garden City Pier.
 This home features a fully-equipped kitchen complete with a microwave and dishwasher, as well as a downstairs kitchenette, two washers, two dryers, central heat and air conditioning, and ceiling fans throughout.
 Ten TVs, sound bar, and Wi-Fi are also provided.
 Sleeping accommodations include three king, three queen, one double, and one twin-sized bed, plus one twin-over-twin bunk bed set, one twin with trundle, and one queen-sized sofa bed.
 Four bedrooms are located downstairs and do not have closets or windows.
 Outdoor amenities include a private 20-by-10-feet heated swimming pool (4.25-feet deep), pool furniture, kitchen with microwave and refrigerator, covered porch, enclosed shower with hot and cold water, and private floating dock.
 No interior stairwell.
 See photos and visual tour for more property details.
 Motorcycles permitted.
 Trailers permitted.
 Dog friendly.
 Limit two dogs - 70-pound maximum weight limit if bringing one dog, 50-pound maximum weight limit per dog if bringing two.
-Please see dog-friendly property agreement for details.
+Please see dog friendly property agreement for details.
 No smoking.
 Maximum occupancy: 21

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.